 Most workout plans are fixed, meaning you must perform the prescribed method, even if your body or workout schedule changes.
 Also with fixed plans, you cannot change an individual exercise and easily understand how the broader workout is affected.

-• Satisfies a variety of personal preferences from strength-training style, gender, experience with strength-training, available equipment, and more.
+- Satisfies a variety of personal preferences from strength-training style, gender, and experience with strength-training, available equipment, and more.

 Lastly, strength-training best practices call for a number of core-body exercises that target the Abdominal and Lower Back muscle groups.
 These muscle groups act as muscular foundation, allowing you to perform proper technique and push the volume and intensity of exercises targeting larger muscle groups.